 Although all students with a cumulative average of 3.50 at the end of their first three years are eligible for these programs, final selection of participants rests with the department concerned.

 Exceptions to the 3.50 average requirement may be made by the Honors Committee in individual cases upon recommendation by the department concerned.
 Students who wish to petition must have at least a 3.45 cumulative GPA.
-See department or Brandy Simula (firstname.lastname@example.org) for more information on the GPA waiver petition process and requirements.
+See department or Carlee Beard (email@example.com) for more information on the GPA waiver petition process and requirements.
 All Emory grades are considered in the calculation of the cumulative GPA.
 For example, all Emory College of Arts and Sciences and Business School grades are considered in the calculation of the cumulative GPA for Business School students who pursue honors in a major in the College.
 In order to graduate with honors, students must meet the requirements as outlined below over at least two consecutive semesters (not including summer).

 Students may pursue honors in only one major or joint major.

 Requirements vary slightly from department to department.
 They generally include enrollment in a graduate seminar or graduate course, completion of a research project or paper that is the equivalent of a BA or BS thesis, and additional supervised reading or enrollment in a special honors course.
 Departments that accept projects outside of a traditional honors thesis must receive permission from the Honors Committee.
 Since credit for the graduate work and the reading program count toward the hours required for the major, the Honors Program usually entails an increase of about four hours of credit in the major requirement.